cloudblog004/fantasticfoodies/content/en/posts/1623-recipe-of-homemade-casserole-chicken-biryani.md

 1. Prepare 1 sheet aluminium foil

 Being quite an amateur cook I still managed to cook up a feast with this single dish and my hubby is still licking his.
-Chicken biryani recipe with video &amp; step-by-step photos.
+Chicken biryani recipe with video & step-by-step photos.
 Biryani is one of the most amazing royal delicacies introduced to Indians by the Persians.
 Since then it has been much popular and is.

 <!--inarticleads2-->